 The two activities described above are called Employee Benefits and Private Wealth in this report.
+Swiss Life (Luxembourg) S.A. operates in Europe for both activities following the freedom to provide services.

 A branch has been created in France as of October 1st 2021.
 The objective of this branch is to increase costumer proximity for better servicing clients on the French market.